Subscribe to our newsletter to receive the monthly program

 IN BRIEF

-You can choose between 3 different categories of presentations:
+There are 2 different categories of presentations:

 • Selected Talks (10 minutes presentation + Q&A)